Hetu v2: A General and Scalable Deep Learning System with Hierarchical and Heterogeneous Single Program Multiple Data Annotations: Progressive Graph Specialization

 \subsection{Annotation Deduction}

-Based on the existing annotations, we proceed to deduce annotations for all tensors.
-As depicted in Figure~\ref{fig:graph_specialization}, the annotations for the output tensor $\bm{X}$ of \texttt{Gelu} and the output tensor $\bm{Y}$ of \texttt{Dot} are derived.
-For unary operators like \texttt{Gelu}, the annotation of the input tensor is trivially propagated to the output.
-However, for more complex operators such as \texttt{Dot}, the deduction process requires additional analysis.
+As shown in Figure~\ref{fig:graph_specialization}, we start by deducing the unspecified annotations (e.g., the output tensor $X$ of \texttt{Gelu} and the output tensor $Y$ of \texttt{Dot}).
+For simple unary operators like \texttt{Gelu}, the input tensor's annotation is straightforwardly propagated to the output.
+However, more complex operators, such as \texttt{Dot}, require a more intricate deduction process.
+Below, we outline the general methodology of annotation deduction.

-\mysubsubsection{Deduction of DG Union and HSize} For input tensors with different \DeviceGroupUnion and \HeteroSize, we unify them by converting all annotations to the largest \HeteroSize (see Figure~\ref{fig:anno_transfer}).
-If the \DeviceGroupUnion aligns post-conversion, the deduction is valid; otherwise, the user must insert CommOp to ensure uniform \DeviceGroupUnion and \HeteroSize.
-Semantically, this ensures that the operator can directly act on all input tensors and produce results locally.
-Ultimately, the \DeviceGroupUnion and \HeteroSize of all output tensors will also be consistent with those of the inputs.
+\mysubsubsection{Deduction of \textit{DG Union} and \textit{HSize}} For any standard operator, the output tensors inherit the same \DeviceGroupUnion and \HeteroSize as the inputs.
+This requirement stems from a semantic constraint enforced by \system: all inputs and outputs of an operator must have matching \DeviceGroupUnion and \HeteroSize, ensuring that the operator executes locally on its assigned device, consuming inputs to produce outputs without implicit cross-device resharding.
+For multi-input operators with mismatched \DeviceGroupUnion or \HeteroSize, users must explicitly insert \texttt{Reshard} operators before certain inputs to resolve the discrepancy.

-\mysubsubsection{Deduction of DS Union and HDim} The deduction of \DistributedStatesUnion and \HeteroDim varies across different operators, as it is inherently tied to the specific characteristics of each operator and governed by distributed computation rules.
-To illustrate this, we typically analyze a \texttt{Dot} operator applied to a 3D tensor $\bm{X}$ and a 2D tensor $\bm{W}$ as a concrete example.

-As illustrated in Figure~\ref{fig:deduc} (left), first, in \DistributedStatesUnion deduction, regardless of the operators, the process simplifies to sequentially deriving the \DistributedStates for each sharding subgroup once the \DeviceGroupUnion and \HeteroSize are aligned.
-Then, it totally mirrors SPMD's deduction, where straightforward rules are used to derive sharding values of $\bm{X}$, $\bm{W}$ and $\bm{Y}$.
+\mysubsubsection{Deduction of \textit{DS Union} and \textit{HDim}} The deduction of \DistributedStatesUnion and \HeteroDim depends on the specific characteristics of each operator and is governed by the rules of distributed computation.
+To illustrate this process, we analyze the \texttt{Dot} operator, which takes a 3D tensor $X$ and a 2D tensor $W$ as inputs, as a concrete example.
+In the \DistributedStatesUnion deduction process (Figure~\ref{fig:deduc}, left), since the \DeviceGroupUnion and \HeteroSize are aligned, the deduction simplifies to sequentially deriving the \DistributedStates for each \textit{sharding subgroup}.
+This mirrors the SPMD deduction, where sharding values for $X$, $W$, and $Y$ are derived using straightforward, rule-based logic.
+As for \HeteroDim deduction, top-tier sharding is essentially a simplified 1D sharding, following a similar rule-based logic.
+For example, as shown in Figure~\ref{fig:deduc} (right), if $X$ has a \HeteroDim of 0 and $W$ has a \HeteroDim of -1, the output tensor $Y$ retains a \HeteroDim of 0, preserving the heterogeneous top-tier \textit{Split} after the \texttt{Dot} operator.